rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `description`: The description of the field being rendered.
 - `id`: The id of the field in the hierarchy.
+- `schema`: The schema object for the field.
+- `uiSchema`: The uiSchema object for the field.
 - `registry`: The `registry` object.

 ## ErrorListTemplate